-Our previous research ([1-13]) introduced the following concepts to LDPC decoder implementation.
-References P1-P4 are more comprehensive and are the basis for this presentation.
+Our previous research ([1-13]) introduced the following concepts to LDPC decoder implementation in-time scheduling.
+For this presentation, we will focus on concept 4.

 - 1. Block serial scheduling

 - 2. Value-reuse,

 - 3. Scheduling of layered processing,

 - 4. Out-of-order block processing,

 - 5. Master-slave router,

 - 6. Dynamic state,

 - 7. Speculative Computation

 - 8. Run-time Application Compiler [support for different LDPC codes with in a class of codes.
 Class:802.11n,802.16e,Array, etc. Off-line re-configurable for several regular and irregular LDPC codes]